microsoft/pai/docs/upgrade/upgrade_to_v1.0.0.md

-# Migrate From Yarn Version to v1.0.0
+# Migrate From YARN Version to v1.0.0

 There are breaking changes between OpenPAI v0.14.0 and v1.0.0.
-Before v1.0.0, OpenPAI was based on Yarn and Kubernetes, and data was managed by HDFS.
+Before v1.0.0, OpenPAI was based on Hadoop YARN and Kubernetes, and data was managed by HDFS.
 Since v1.0.0, OpenPAI has switched to a pure Kubernetes-based architecture.
 Many new features, such as `AAD authorization`, `Hivedscheduler`, `Kube Runtime`, `Marketplace`, etc., are also included in this release.

 This document is an instruction about how to migrate OpenPAI from previous yarn version to v1.0.0.
 The upgrade contains three phases: